 Much of the literature on resilience is either irrelevant to the built environment, or too technical and academic for the public reader.
-Resilience Action Fund aims to fill this gap with a series of books that the common person can easily comprehend and put to use in their private or business lives.
-This also includes policymakers who are often overwhelmed and baffled by confusing, contradictory and self-serving information from public, semi-public or private sources.
+Resilience Action Fund aims to fill this gap with publications and films that the common person can easily comprehend and put to use in their private or business lives.
+This also includes policymakers who are often overwhelmed and baffled by confusing, contradictory and self-serving information from public, semi-public or business sources.

 Until now the criteria and process by which built environment resilience decisions are made and implemented have been a ‘black box’, closely-guarded by interests who benefit from the status quo.
-RAF’s authors come from within those interests, but having experienced how the system works and realizing the problems it creates, are now free to critique and share this knowledge with the public.
+RAF’s authors have former insider experience, know how the system works and realize the problems it creates.
+They are now free to critique and share this knowledge with the public.

 To do so, it has become its own editor, publisher, distributor and promoter.
 RAF encourages its book authors to contribute all book proceeds to its non-profit causes.